Colophon

 What I changed and didn’t change

-• Capitalisation.
-Left alone, including the Bible, the State, Heaven.
+- Capitalisation.
+Left alone, including the Constitution, the State, Heaven, Providence, and the proper nouns Paine routinely italicized.

-• Italics.
+- Italics.
 Reproduced, mostly in titles and emphasized phrases.
+Paine used italics generously.

-• Footnotes.
-Inlined as ordinary paragraphs at the end of the section they belong to, marked with a leading asterisk.
+- Footnotes.
+Conway’s editorial footnotes are kept and marked as such; Paine’s own footnotes are inlined at the end of the section they belong to, marked with a leading asterisk.

-• OCR slips.
+/works/common-sense/#page-vol1-58work whenever Conway’s pagination is recoverable.
+Visible page numbers are removed; the digital text reflows. - OCR slips.
 Corrected silently when the right reading was obvious.
-When the reading was a real variant, I noted it in the work's front-matter.
+When the reading was a real variant, I noted it in the work’s front matter.

 Where my writing lives